Zhen Zhang

 Associate Professor Zhen Zhang

 The main areas of my academic interests include trans-Asian and Sinophone film history and historiography in their heterogenous cultural, aesthetic and gendered manifestations, within the changing geo-political and media ecology of modernity, decoloniality, and cosmopolitanism.
 My first scholarly book, An Amorous History of the Silver Screen: Shanghai Cinema 1896-1937 (2005), articulates an inter-media cultural history of early Chinese cinema within the matrix of an exuberant metropolitan mass culture in the early decades of the twentieth century.
 The interest in the dynamic relationships between cinema, architecture and city is also evident in the volume I edited, The Urban Generation: Chinese Cinema and Society at the Turn of the Twenty-first Century (2007).
 Through participant observation and academic activism, I have been working on/with independent film communities and feminist practices across the Taiwan Strait, especially in the advent of digital media.
 This long-term engagement has resulted in DV-made China: Digital Subjects and Social Transformations after Independent Film (2015, co-edited with anthropologist Angela Zito) and a monograph, Women Filmmakers in Sinophone World Cinema (2023).
-I am also the lead editor of the forthcoming Routledge Companion to Asian Cinemas, a large collective project presenting innovative new approaches to Asian film studies.
+I am also the lead editor of Routledge Companion to Asian Cinemas, a large collective project presenting innovative new approaches to Asian film studies.

 I am the founding director of the Asian Film and Media Initiative since 2012.
 It presents or co-sponsors screening programs and symposia and administers a minor in Asian Film and Media.
 The AFMI also pursues collaborations with NYU Shanghai and NYU Abu Dhabi, as well as other institutions.